TamaTamaGoGo/MCRPi/README.md

 # MCRPi---MineCraft-for-RaspberryPi
-If you want to see this page, jump this URL for 日本語 https://translate.google.co.jp/translate?hl=ja&sl=en&tl=ja&u=https%3A%2F%2Fgithub.com%2FTamaTamaGoGo%2FMCRPi---MineCraft-for-RaspberryPi%2Fblob%2Fmaster%2FREADME.md
+If you want to see this page, jump this URL, for 日本語 https://translate.google.co.jp/translate?hl=ja&sl=en&tl=ja&u=https%3A%2F%2Fgithub.com%2FTamaTamaGoGo%2FMCRPi---MineCraft-for-RaspberryPi%2Fblob%2Fmaster%2FREADME.md